 Transactional: where the user is wanting to buy a product or service.

 Depending what you want from users, you can target different type of keywords.
-For example, if you are offering cosmetic surgery services on your website, then it makes sense to target navigational keywords such as “lower eyelid surgery Sydney” or “plastic surgeon Bondi Junction”.
+For example, if you are offering medical surgery services on your website, then it makes sense to target navigational keywords such as “lower eyelid surgery Sydney” or “plastic surgeon Bondi Junction”.

 5. Failing to Have Unique Title Tags and Meta Descriptions